-Nivolumab may be administered without dilution as a 10mg/mL solution or in sodium chloride 0.9% or glucose 5% at a concentration between 1-10mg/mL over 30-60 minutes depending on the dose.
-The 480mg dose should be given over 60 minutes.
-Nivolumab should be administered via an infusion set with an in-line sterile, non-pyrogenic, low protein binding filter (pore size $0.2 - 1.2 \mu m$).
+Nivolumab may be administered without dilution as a 10mg/mL solution or in sodium chloride 0.9% or glucose 5% at a concentration between 1-10mg/mL over 60 minutes.
+Nivolumab should be administered via an infusion set with an in-line sterile, non-pyrogenic, low protein binding filter (pore size $0.2 - 1.2\mu m$).

-Ipilimumab may be administered without dilution or in sodium chloride 0.9% or glucose 5% at a concentration between 1-4mg/mL over 30 minutes.
-Ipilimumab should be administered via an infusion set with an in-line sterile, non-pyrogenic, low protein binding filter (pore size $0.2 - 1.2 \mu$ m).
+Ipilimumab may be administered without dilution or in sodium chloride 0.9% or glucose 5% at a concentration between 1-4mg/mL over 90 minutes.
+Ipilimumab should be administered via an infusion set with an in-line sterile, non-pyrogenic, low protein binding filter (pore size $0.2 - 1.2\mu m$).

-Patients should be monitored (blood pressure, pulse and temperature) every 30 minutes during the infusions for infusion related reactions.
+Patients should be monitored (blood pressure, pulse and temperature) every 30 minutes during the infusion for infusion related reactions.
 For mild to moderate reactions, decrease the infusion rate and closely monitor.
 Premedication with paracetamol and chlorphenamine should be used for further doses.
 For severe infusion related reactions discontinue treatment.